rhyslwells/rhyslwells.github.io/.history/_posts/2025-12-29-Designing-for-Disinterest_20251229081118.md

 #   caption: "Random picture"
 ---

-## Designing for Disinterest: Working Effectively in Data-Immature Organisations
+## Why Data Projects Struggle Before Organisations Are Ready

 Data work in many organisations struggles because they have not yet developed the structures needed to support data-led work in a sustained way.
 There is often a growing expectation that data should improve decision-making, efficiency, or transparency, but little shared understanding of what that improvement entails or what it **costs to achieve it**.
 In that gap, data practitioners are asked to produce clear results from loosely defined concerns, frequently without the authority or support that would normally accompany that responsibility.